Double or Nothing

 Chapter 1: The Ultimatum

-Hinges squealed in complaint as Buffy abruptly headed out to patrol leaving the library doors swinging wildly behind her.
-“Was it something we said?” asked Willow looking as slack-jawed as Xander when their offer of help had been shot down.
+Hinges squealed in complaint as Buffy stormed out abruptly causing the library doors to swing shut behind her.
+Willow yelped, “Was it something we said?”
+Her mouth fell slack-jawed like Xander’s after their offer to help had been shot down.

-Buffy’s best buds looked like a pair of wounded animals about to howl in pain over the unexpected rejection.
-Even Giles was scrunch-browed as if he suspected Buffy might’ve been possessed by a demon… again.
+Buffy’s best buds were too busy whimpering about the unexpected rejection to recognize the all too obvious reason.
+Even Giles was scrunch-browed as if suspecting Buffy might’ve been possessed by a demon yet again.
 Not even close.
 For a smart guy who knew things he was clueless about teenage girls.

 Little Miss Likes To Fight was wound up tight.
-Storming off on patrol might be a handy excuse to take out her frustrations on some unsuspecting evildoer, but it was clear what Buffy Summers really wanted.
-Six-foot-plus inches of delectable eye candy was hard for any girl to ignore, Cordelia knew all too well.
+Patrolling might be a handy excuse to take out frustrations on some unsuspecting evildoer, but it was clear what Buffy Summers really wanted.
+Six-foot-plus inches of delectable eye candy was hard for any girl to ignore.
 Very hard.
+Impossible, really.
+Cordelia hadn’t exactly managed it herself.

 The only surprising thing was that Buffy had left Angel behind, too.
 Slitting her gaze, she tried to figure out if he was pissed off, confused or as stunned as the others.
 Angel was poker-faced as usual, maybe a little tight around the jaw while his gaze was fixed in the direction of the doors.
-Sometimes it was all too easy for Cordelia to read him bleeding heart, tortured soul, and all.
-Kept apart from his one true love by a terrible curse.
+Sometimes it was all too easy for Cordelia to read him, bleeding heart, tortured soul, and all.
+The brooding hero kept apart from his one true love by a terrible curse.
 Tragic, right?
 More like traumatic for everyone who had to watch.

 Fairy tales had no place on the Hellmouth especially when they had all the hallmarks of a bad soap opera.
 The nauseating kind that was strangely hypnotic because it was always a disaster waiting to happen.
 Things would’ve been so much less dramatic in Buffyville if Angel hadn’t escaped that nasty hell dimension, or if he had just left town once he saw that his ex was already dating.